QuantEcon/lecture-source-py/source/rst/lqcontrol.rst

 This makes no difference to the solution, since :math:`a_1 \bar q_t^2` does not depend on the controls.

-(In fact, we are just adding a constant term to :eq:`\lq_object_mp`, and optimizers are not affected by constant terms).
+(In fact, we are just adding a constant term to :eq:`\lq_object_mp`, and optimizers are not affected by constant terms)

 The reason for making this substitution is that, as you will be able to verify, :math:`\hat \pi_t` reduces to the simple quadratic